BeipDev/BeipMU/Documentation/GettingStarted.md

 ###Creating a trigger

-A trigger, also sometimes called an event, responds to output text from the world.
-It has many uses, such as highlighting words or lines, playing sounds, hiding or filtering the text, automatically sending a response and more!

-To create a trigger, press the Triggers button  on the toolbar.
+To create a trigger, go to Options, then Triggers on the pull-down menu.
 We will create an example trigger that makes noise and pops up BeipMU whenever our name appears.
-This is mainly to get our attention when we are playing a game in another window.
+This can be useful to get our attention when we are playing a game in another window.

 Using the World List, select where you want the trigger to apply, then press New.

 In the long empty textbox near the top right of the Triggers window, type in the text that you want your trigger to match on.
 In our example, we want to trigger whenever the text "Beip" appears (because we are vain;).

 The checkboxes below the textbox allow you to refine text matching.
 For example, we want to match "Beip" only when it appears as a word, and not for example as part of the word "Beipiaosaurus", so we select Whole Word.
 We also select Only When and Away so that the trigger only happens when we're using a different program at the time (we do not want BeipMU to get our attention when it already has it!).

 The list of tabs let you select what you want the trigger to do when it has matched the text.
 Most are self-explanatory.
 We want our trigger to play a sound, so we select the Sound tab, select Play Sound, and then Browse for our sound file.
 You can press the Play button to test the sound.
 We also want BeipMU to pop up (for that real sense of urgency) so we select the Activate tab and select Activate Window On Trigger.